-Where you begin to see a sharp drop-off in the numbers, is around Vietnam, a well known proxy war over socialism in the 1960’s.
-At that time only 2 million Americans were on government food stamp support, with a population of around 200 million.
+Where you begin to see a sharp drop-off, in the numbers, is around Vietnam, a well known proxy war over socialism, in the 1960’s.
+At that time, only 2 million Americans were on government food stamp support, with a population of around 200 million Americans.

-Comparatively, that means only 1 in 100 Americans were on government food stamp support, in 1969.
+Comparatively, that means only 1 in 100 Americans, were receiving government food support, in 1969.

 These statistics are vastly alarming.

-This gap is both of an issue of economics and American education.
-In fact, the gap between the reality of America’s free market and the reality of modern day welfare statistics, in many ways illustrates the problem itself.
+I believe……this trend in government spending, is an issue of economics and American education.
+In fact, the gap between the reality of America’s free market and the reality of modern day welfare statistics, in many ways illustrate the problem itself.

 Living a healthy life is a human condition.
-Food itself could easily be viewed as an un-alienable human right, no different than citizenship today…..
+Food itself, could easily be viewed as an un-alienable human right, no different than citizenship today…..
 This is my belief…..
-However, not everyone in America views it this way.
-However, without food the human body has no energy to contribute to society at all……
+However, not everyone in America sees it this way…….
+Nevertheless, without food the human body has no energy to contribute to society, in any way at all……

 Free Market Adaptations